-The goals of the professional development guidelines are to:
+The goals of the Individual Professional Development Plans (IPDP) professional development guidelines are to:

-- 1. Encourage the utilization of Program Improvement Plans as a tool for guiding professional development; - 2.
-Support professional development priorities that align with program outcomes and maximize limited resources; - 3.
-Assist local program staff in the development of skills and knowledge to support higher levels of student achievement; - 4.
+- 1. Serve as a guideline for professional development activities in which program staff engage: - 2.
+Support professional development priorities that align with program outcomes and maximize limited resources; - Assist local program staff in the development of skills and knowledge to support higher levels of student achievement; - 4.
 Support the integration of skills and knowledge acquired through professional development into the classroom.